Why the Cloud Is Winning

 With effortless information security and regular enhancements to software functionality, it’s easy to see why cloud-based software services are increasingly the first choice for companies.
+We interviewed the expert on the matter.

 Technology research and advisory company Gartner predicts that cloud-based services will become the default for software use by 2020.
 This trend is already evident in product development, where the most active investments are now being made in cloud-based software services.